suhan-paradkar/java-in-termux/README.md

 # Java(openjdk-11) in Termux
-This script will install java(openjdk-11) in termux without root!!
+Hello folks, this script will install java(openjdk-11) in termux without root!!
 Java libraries compiled and edited by **MrAdityaAlok**
 - Author - [@MrAdityaAlok](https://github.com/MrAdityaAlok)
 # Downloads Available for